-Bayanat partners with HySpecIQ and AzurX to enable hyperspectral imaging and analysis for the UAE
+Bayanat Partners With Hyspeciq And Azurx To Enable Hyperspectral Imaging And Analysis For The Uae

+The partnership was formalized by a MOU signed by Hasan Al Hosani, MD of Bayanat, Bill Sullivan, Chairman of HySpecIQ, and Anna Hazlett, CEO of AzurX; The collaboration will accelerate and enhance space expertise in the and throughout the region;

+Partnership described as“clear sign of growing demand in remote sensing applications” by Bayanat's MD, Hasan Al Hosani.

-(MENAFN- Hkstrategies) Abu Dhabi, UAE September 14, 2023 — HySpecIQ, a global leader in hyperspectral imaging and data analytics, today announced a partnership with Bayanat, an ADX-listed public company and leading provider of AI-powered geospatial solutions.
+Abu Dhabi, September 14, 2023 - HySpecIQ, a global leader in hyperspectral imaging and data analytics, today announced a partnership with Bayanat, an ADX-listed public company and leading provider of AI-powered geospatial solutions.

 Hyperspectral imaging is a powerful technology that enables identification of objects from space.
 It takes advantage of the fact that all objects reflect light, both visible and beyond, in a unique fashion, essentially creating a spectral fingerprint which provides detailed information about the identity, composition, and characteristics of targeted objects.
 The relationship between HySpecIQ and Bayanat will support the creation of hyperspectral data applications as well as the development of systems that can combine hyperspectral with other geospatial data to produce high value insights.